April 5, 2017

 Compensation: On the week of March 24, 2017 every member should have received a 3% increase in salary.
 This should have also been reflected in your meal allowance and recurring increment payment (RIP).
 The next scheduled increase will be on September 5, 2017 for 3.03 %.

 On September 6, 2017 all members who have completed their third year will receive a new longevity of $1,171.00 annually until retirement.

-On September 6, 2017 all EMTs and Paramedics assigned to and working on Haz-Tac units will be entitled to the assignment differential.
-A 3% will be added to base salary for the first year of assignment, after one year of assignment a 6% will be added to base salary.
-Most Haz-Tac members have completed their first year of assignment.
+On September 6, 2017 the Haz-Tac assignment differential for EMT’s and Paramedics assigned to Haz-Tac units will begin.
+A 3% added to base salary for the first year of assignment, additional 3% after one year of assignment for a total of 6%.